Music

 It’s Not Your Grandparents’ Folk Dancing

-Assembly Performance- Folk dancing is a great way for students to connect, interact and appreciate themselves and those around them.
-Music that the students can connect with helps them to find folk dancing with a group or partners less scary and more likely to put a smile on their face.
+Folk dancing is a great way for students to connect, interact, and appreciate themselves and those around them.
+Music that the students can connect with helps them to find folk dancing with a group or partners less scary and more likely to put a smile on their faces.
 You may even hear, “that was fun!”
-In this workshop you will experience several different structures of folk dancing with surprising genres of music. - Grades: 2-6
+In this workshop, you will experience several different folk dance structures with surprising musical genres.

 Audience Limit: Any!

-Assembly Performance or Workshop- Teachers (and students) will participate in lessons that have been the favorite for me and my students.
-Props, books, beat buddies, parachutes, non-pitched percussion instruments, barred instruments, movement, singing and more! - Grades: PK-5
+Teachers (and students) will participate in lessons that have been my students’ and my favorites.
+Props, books, beat buddies, parachutes, non-pitched percussion instruments, barred instruments, movement, singing, and more!

 Audience Limit: Any!